martinknytl/dmw_genomes.md/From raw data sent from sequence centre to genome mapping.md

 ### 3) map trimmed sequences to X. laevis genome

-each sample has R1 and R2 raw reads, R1 and R2 trimmed reads, and R1 and R2 single reads
+each sample has (/<raw_data/> folder) R1 and R2 raw reads, R1 and R2 trimmed reads, and R1 and R2 single reads